 The Police can prosecute drivers for using a defective vehicle, usually using a Fixed Penalty Charge.

-When a defect on the car is only minor such as a broken light lens, a worn tyre, or an illegal number plate, the police can give the offender a VDRS – detailing the fault that needs fixing.
+However, when a defect on the car is only minor such as a broken light lens, a worn tyre, or an illegal number plate, the Police can give the offender a VDRS – detailing the fault that needs fixing.

-You will then have fourteen days to repair the fault, take the vehicle to an MOT test station to obtain official verification and provide the police with proof of fixing.
+You will then have fourteen days to repair the fault and take the vehicle to an MOT test station to obtain official verification and provide the Police with proof of fixing.